redis/redis-doc/topics/replication.md

 AOF file.
 However the instance may be turned to RDB persistence before shutting down it, than can be restarted, and finally AOF can be enabled again.

+Maxmemory on replicas
+---

+Replicas don't honor `maxmemory` when it is a slave because this is expected to be consistent with the master, but this is option is used again if the instance is turned into a master.